• Français

 • Media

-Together, we look forward to making the 32nd Canadian Conference on HIV/AIDS Research (CAHR 2023) a tremendous opportunity for researchers and community members to share the latest scientific advances in the field, learn from one another’s expertise, and develop new ways to treat and prevent HIV.
+Welcome to the website of the 34th Canadian Conference on HIV/AIDS Research (CAHR 2025) taking place May 1st-4th in Halifax.
+CAHR extends its appreciation to Drs.
+Jacquie Gahagan and Lisa Barrett for co-chairing the 34th Canadian Conference on HIV/AIDS Research (CAHR 2025).
+Along with their prestigious Scientific Committee, Drs.
+Gahagan and Barrett will ensure that CAHR 2025 is a tremendous opportunity for researchers and community members to share the latest scientific advances in the field, learn from one another’s expertise, and develop new ways to treat and prevent HIV.

 Conference Menu